About Gunung Mulu National Park

 Day 1 : Mulu/ Mulu National Park HQ/ Deer Cave/ Lang Cave

-- Meet upon arrival at Mulu airport and transfer to park accommodation for check in.
+- Meet upon arrival at Mulu airport and transfer to Mulu National Park headquarters for check in Park accommodation.
 In the afternoon enjoy a scenic 3 KM plank walk through primary rainforest to visit the Deer Cave and Lang Cave.
 Late afternoon, proceed to the Bat Observatory outside Deer Cave and observe the millions of bats coming out from the vast mouth of the Deer Cave which will be a memorable occurrence during fine weather.
 Return to accommodation and overnight.

-Day 2 : Mulu National Park/ Wind Cave/ Clearwater Cave/ Penan Settlement
+Day 2 : Mulu National Park/ Penan Settlement/ Wind Cave/ Clearwater Cave

 Tour Inclusions & Exclusions

-Accommodation : Meals as Stated, 02 Nights Accommodation, Entrance Fee, Return Airport Transfer (Seat-In-Coach), Return Boat Transfer, English Speaking Guide
+Includes : Meals as Stated, 01 Night Accommodation, Entrance Fee, Return Airport Transfer (Seat-In-Coach), Return Boat Transfer, English Speaking Guide

 Excludes : Airfares, Optional Tipping & Porter Fee, Carbonated & Alcoholic Beverages, Any Items Not Mentioned